andrew/ultimate-awesome/README.md

 - [Awesome-Out-Of-Distribution-Detection](https://github.com/huytransformer/Awesome-Out-Of-Distribution-Detection) - Out-of-distribution detection, robustness, and generalization resources.
 The repository contains a curated list of papers, tutorials, books, videos, articles and open-source libraries etc.
 - [awesome-zero-shot-learning](https://github.com/sbharadwajj/awesome-zero-shot-learning) - A curated list of papers, code and resources pertaining to zero shot learning.
 - [awesome-sentiment-analysis](https://github.com/xiamx/awesome-sentiment-analysis) - 😀😄😂😭 A curated list of Sentiment Analysis methods, implementations and misc. 😥😟😱😤 .
+- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - [TKDE'25] This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners.
+Official repo for A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?.
 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [awesome-beacon](https://github.com/rabschi/awesome-beacon) - A curated list of awesome Bluetooth beacon software and tools.
 - [Awesome-Deep-Graph-Clustering](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering) - Awesome Deep Graph Clustering is a collection of SOTA, novel deep graph clustering methods (papers, codes, and datasets).